 You can call the Hays County Development Services at 512.393.2150 and speak with an Environmental Health Specialist or email us at firstname.lastname@example.org.

 Development Permits in

-Read through the Frequently Asked Questions to the left to learn more about the development permitting process for Hays County.
-If you cannot find an answer to your specific question, please contact our office via phone or email: 512.393.2150 or firstname.lastname@example.org
+Read through the Frequently Asked Questions on this page to learn more about the development permitting process for Hays County.
+If you cannot find an answer to your specific question, please contact our office via phone or email: 512.393.2150 or email@example.com